Amblyopia (Lazy Eye) – Symptoms and Causes

-It’s critical to keep an eye on your child for recurrence of lazy eye, which can affect up to 25% of children with the condition.
+It’s critical to keep an eye on your child for the recurrence of lazy eye, which can affect up to 25% of children with the condition.
 If your lazy eye reappears, you’ll need to restart your treatment.

 Is It Possible To Correct A Lazy Eye With Lasik?

 Laser eye surgery, on the other hand, is unlikely to help if amblyopia is caused by misaligned/crossed eyes or obscured vision.
-LASIK cannot be performed on youngsters, thus it is not a viable option for children with amblyopia.
+LASIK cannot be performed on youngsters.
+Thus it is not a viable option for children with amblyopia.

 Is It Possible To Correct A Lazy Eye?

 Treatments frequently entail “equalizing” the vision in both eyes so that the brain is forced to use the lazy eye.
 This may entail using a stronger glasses lens prescription in the lazy eye than in the other eye to improve vision.
-Other times, this entails obstructing vision in the “good” eye with an eyepatch or eye drops, forcing the brain to utilize the lazy eye.
+Other times, this entails obstructing vision in the “good” look with an eyepatch or eye drops, forcing the brain to utilize the lazy eye.

 Eye exercises might also help you manage your lazy eye.
-These usually include a patient focusing for long amounts of time on small or stationary objects or words, activities that force the brain to work more closely with the eyes.
+These usually include a patient focusing for extended amounts of time on small or stationary objects or words, activities that force the brain to work more closely with the eyes.

-Dietary changes are also significant because they give vitamins that aid in brain and visual function.
+Dietary changes are also significant because they give vitamins that aid brain and visual function.
 All of these therapies should only be carried out under the supervision of a physician.